 I appreciate the opportunity to present this request for a Supplementary Estimate for 2019.
 I am seeking the committee's approval for additional funds to contribute to the national funding element for the beef exceptional aid measure; approval to use savings on the Department's Vote to allow for extra expenditure for the green low-carbon agri-environment scheme, GLAS, and the targeted agricultural modernisation scheme, TAMS; to provide for an early payment to the World Food Programme; and for the addition of funding to my Department’s administrative budget for its share of the substantial expenditures undertaken on border control posts in the past year in preparation for Brexit.
-Taken together the additional funding allocations for subheads total some €82 million, which we propose to be funded by €19.4 million of additional voted funding, €22 million in savings across other subheads and €41 million in additional appropriations-in-aid.
+Taken together, the additional funding allocations for subheads total some €82 million, which we propose to be funded by €19.4 million of additional voted funding, €22 million in savings across other subheads and €41 million in additional appropriations-in-aid.
 As these proposed transfers and expenditure involve significant changes to the original 2019 voted allocations, it is important to seek the committee's input and approval.

 The various additional costs and the areas where savings have emerged reflect the dynamic uncertain environment in which the sector and Department have operated this year, most of which has been related either directly or indirectly to Brexit or, more particularly, the threat of Brexit.
 It was certainly not a business as usual year, but we have also done our usual business.
 It is a measure of the scale of the challenge that we have spent substantial public funds on new infrastructure, staff, IT systems and schemes to support our farmers in this difficult period.
-By the same token, the additional funds we are seeking for TAMS points to our farmers' resilience and deep commitment, and their readiness to invest in their own enterprises in the knowledge that improved safety and efficiency is vital in the more competitive environment we face, regardless of how Brexit plays out.
+By the same token, the additional funds we are seeking for TAMS points to our farmers' resilience and deep commitment, and their readiness to invest in their own enterprises in the knowledge that improved safety and efficiency are vital in the more competitive environment we face, regardless of how Brexit plays out.

 I will now outline proposed savings, starting with the payroll saving of €2 million.
 To date in 2019, a total of 426 people have joined or rejoined the Department and 215 have retired or moved to other employment.
 Despite this substantial increase in staff, there is a slight saving on the payroll - about 1% of the allocation - because a substantial part of it was in the last third of the year and was due to an intense focus on recruitment and organisation in preparation for Brexit activities.
-Savings of €2.5 million in the food safety, animal and plant health, and animal welfare areas reflects reasonably benign conditions in some areas.
+Savings of €2.5 million in the food safety, animal and plant health, and animal welfare areas reflect reasonably benign conditions in some areas.
 More specifically, the prudent provision funding on control of horses and measures for diseases other than tuberculosis, TB, will not be fully used.
-Also, the drawdown of funds set aside for the farmer payments for sheep electronic identification has been lower than provided.
+The drawdown of funds set aside for the farmer payments for sheep electronic identification has also been lower than provided.

 In the other scheme subhead, there are total savings of €1 million available for redistribution because the provision set aside for the residual payments under the 2018 fodder schemes was not fully required.
 In the development and promotion of agriculture and food subhead there are savings of €4 million on the capital side and €2.9 million on the current side.
 An underspend arose as spend on lean reviews by food companies was substantially lower than projected and there was a very low demand for the capital investment incentive scheme.
 The specialist artisan food producer scheme had substantial numbers of approvals issued but a small portion of these have reached payment stage.
 There is a capital saving of €3 million within the Teagasc allocation where the provision for the national food innovation hub will be underused due to the delayed start to construction works, which has reduced capital drawdown.